ARM-software/psa-api/doc/crypto/api/ops/key-derivation.rst

     .. summary::
         The TLS 1.2 ECJPAKE-to-PMS key-derivation algorithm.

     This KDF is defined in :cite-title:`TLS-ECJPAKE` §8.7.
 This specifies the use of a KDF to derive the TLS 1.2 session secrets from the output of EC J-PAKE over the secp256r1 Elliptic curve (the 256-bit curve in `PSA_ECC_FAMILY_SECP_R1`).
-EC J-PAKE operations can be performed using the extension to the |API| defined in :cite-title:`PSA-PAKE`.
+EC J-PAKE operations can be performed using a PAKE operation, see :secref:`pake`.

     This KDF takes the shared secret :math:`K`` (an uncompressed EC point in case of EC J-PAKE) and calculates :math:`\text{SHA256}(K.x)`.